 It’s the largest transgender film festival in the world, and it happens in Seattle.
-The 12th annual Translations Transgender Film Fest runs May 4th to May 14th.
+The 12th annual Translations Transgender Film Festival runs May 4th to May 14th.

 Seventy films representing 20 countries play out over two weekends at screenings primarily in the Capital Hill area of Seattle.
 Participating countries include the Philippines, Armenia, Slovenia, Brazil, India, Iran, Slovenia, Brazil, India, Iran, Uruguay, Austria, and Argentina.